 In my former life, I was a Certified Surgical Technologist.
 So, I spent a lot of time with y feet in the medical world and my hands on my suitcase.
 One of the jobs in this field that always interested me was traveling nurses.
 Did you know that a travel nurse makes more than a nurse who stays in one place?
-As a travel nurse, you can not only earn a decent income, but you can take jobs at 3-6 months each to places you’ve never been to.
+You can learn about becoming a travel nurse here.
+Basically, you can not only earn a decent income, but you can take jobs at 3-6 months each to places you’ve never been to before.
 Just think about it.
 There are nurses everywhere.
 Traveling nurses are needed, you guess it, everywhere.
 Want to live in Hawaii for six months?
 Be a traveling nurse.
 So how you become a traveling nurse and why do nurses travel anyway?

 What Exactly is a Travel Nurse?